Insights

 Posted in: Article

-Read ArticleCocaine in the City
+Read ArticleCocaine in the City: Possession and Intent to Supply

 The drug culture in the financial sector has often been linked with glamour.
 From Charlie Sheen, playing a rookie broker, snorting cocaine in the back of a limousine in Wall Street to Leonardo DiCaprio’s wild portrayal of Jordon Belfort in The Wolf of Wall Street, working hard and partying harder is seen as a badge […]